Karl Suleman: Trolley business

 Two days shy of being released from a 21-month jail term in 2005 the corporate regulator struck again, laying 26 new charges.

-Karl Suleman Enterprizes fleeced 2062 investors who committed $130.7 million between them – by inviting them to invest in a trolley collection business that promised investors returns of 100 percent a year.
+Karl Suleman Enterprizes fleeced 2,062 investors who committed $130.7 million between them – by inviting them to invest in a trolley collection business that promised investors returns of 100 percent a year.

 But instead of their money going into that business, the money was used to fund Suleman's extravagant lifestyle.

 Suleman and his wife Vivienne bought properties, luxury cars, boats, and planes, sponsored charity events, and gave lavish gifts as well as dinners for former United States presidents George Bush and Bill Clinton.

 Some of the money was used to service a $13 million loan taken out to finance a range of IT and mobile phone ventures under the Froggy Group banner.

-Documents filed with the court by the Australian Securities and Investments Commission showed that investors, mostly from Sydney's Assyrian community, were induced to put between $50,000 and $150,000 into the trolley business on the promise that they would receive fortnightly returns of between $4000 and $25,000.
+Documents filed with the court by the ASIC showed that investors, mostly from Sydney's Assyrian community, were induced to put between $50,000 and $150,000 into the trolley business on the promise that they would receive fortnightly returns of between $4000 and $25,000.

 While investors received some fortnightly payments as promised, the money earned by the trolley collection business fell well short of being sufficient to sustain the promised payments.

 The company's liquidators said in their report that between July 2000 and November 2001 the business made a net profit of $275,096 but was paying out $2 million a week to investors seeking high returns.

 Suleman started the trolley business in 1993, providing trolley collections from supermarkets stretching from Cairns to Adelaide.
 Supermarkets paid Suleman an agreed fee out of which he paid subcontractors to do the work.

 The District Court heard 15 people invested more than $3 million in Suleman's supermarket trolley collection business in 2000 and 2001.

 Thirteen of them lost a total of more than $800,000.

-The founder of the Froggy Group – was sentenced to 7 and a half years in jail after pleading guilty to 26 charges.
+The founder of the Froggy Group – was sentenced to seven and a half years in jail after pleading guilty to 26 charges.

 The judge found Suleman knew the income from his business was not enough to repay the investors.

 He said it was a serious white-collar crime, and that Suleman had breached the trust of naive investors so he could live a lifestyle far beyond his legitimate income.